Nikhil2408/Building-a-Kubernetes-Cluster-Manually-i.e.-without-using-kubeadm/README.md

 <h3> 2.
 Creating a Certificate Authority and TLS Certificates for  Kubernetes</h3>

-Certificate - Certificates are used to confirm identity.
+<b> Certificate </b> - Certificates are used to confirm identity.
 They are used to prove that you are who you say you are.
 In order to generate the certificates, certificate authority must be there.

-Certificate Authority -  A certificate authority provides the ability to confirm that a certificate is valid.
+<b> Certificate Authority </b> -  A certificate authority provides the ability to confirm that a certificate is valid.
 A certificate authority can be used to validate any certificate that was issued using that CA.

 <h4> Creating the Certificate Authority </h4>